EmilyOng/Scratch.activity/README.md

 ```

-In 'components/load-button.js', instead of going with an 'input' element for the load button, I changed it to a 'div' element and changed the function to render the blocks ('onChange') on click.
+In `components/load-button.js`, instead of going with an `input` element for the load button, I changed it to a `div` element and changed the function to render the blocks (`onChange`) on click.

 ```
 _react2.default.createElement("div", {